 ‘A Supermarket in California’

-The power of Ginsberg’s allusion towards and ultimate achievement of transcendence in his work is heightened by his engagement with the broader tradition of US literature.
+The power of Allen Ginsberg allusion towards and ultimate achievement of transcendence in his work is heightened by his engagement with the broader tradition of US literature.
 While flouting convention, Ginsberg acknowledges a debt to past US poets who have inspired him: most notably, Whitman.
-Allusions to the discourse between poets across generations in their shared attempt to “make the private world public” suggest a historical as well as personal value to the truths struck at in Ginsberg’s poetry.
+Allusions to the discourse between poets across generations in their shared attempt to “make the private world public” suggest a historical, as well as a personal value to the truths, struck at in Ginsberg’s poetry.
 Nowhere in his work is the consideration of trans-epochal emotional and thematic ties between his own artistry and that of his literary predecessors more evidently demonstrated than in the poem ‘A Supermarket in California’.
-Apostrophe is employed throughout this poem as he directly addresses the long-deceased Whitman in a spirit of admiration, camaraderie, and play which unifies the writers as friendly companions.
+The apostrophe is employed throughout this poem as he directly addresses the long-deceased Whitman in a spirit of admiration, camaraderie, and play which unifies the writers as friendly companions.

 The Beats and the Transcendentalists came one hundred years apart, but were surprisingly similar literary and cultural movements, protesting against tradition, conformity, commercialism, industrialisation, and urbanisation.
 Both sets of poets and writers tended to portray the wilderness as divine, contrasted against the gaudy human nightlife of the city.
 And both groups of poets wrote in times when danger loomed: Whitman before and during the Civil War, and the Beats following World War II, when the threat of nuclear war became very real.